overrider/wireless/README.md

 cp wireless.cfg /etc/

 Useage:
-# lists all wireless networks configured inside your config
+lists all wireless networks configured inside your config ./wireless
-wireless

-# connects to network-name as long as it was found inside your config
-# and is in range
+connects to network-name as long as it was found inside your config and is in range ./wireless network-name
-wireless network-name